Tiago Castro

-Tiago Augusto Oliveira Castro (born 31 January 1996) is a Portuguese professional footballer who plays as a left midfielder for French Championnat National 3 club US Lusitanos Saint-Maur.
+Tiago Augusto Oliveira Castro (born 31 January 1996) is a Portuguese professional footballer who plays as a left midfielder for Liga Portugal 2 club Feirense.

 Career

 On 13 December 2015, Castro made his professional debut with Vitória Guimarães B in a 2015–16 Segunda Liga match against Sporting Covilhã.

 On 17 August 2021, Castro signed for French club Paris 13 Atletico.